SSDI After 50: Why Age Makes Approval Easier

 Frequently Asked Questions

-TL;DR: At age 50, you cross from "younger individual" to "closely approaching advanced age" in the SSA's grid rules.
+At age 50, you cross from 'younger individual' to 'closely approaching advanced age' in the SSA's grid rules.
 This shift dramatically improves your odds.
-A 50-year-old limited to sedentary work with limited education and unskilled physical work history is directed to a finding of "disabled" under the grid rules.
+A 50-year-old limited to sedentary work with limited education and work experience is more likely to be approved for SSDI.

 What Changes at 50?